saad-shaikh14/Amazon-Movies-Dataset/README.md

 # Amazon-Movies-Dataset
-Part of Uni coursework to analyze and gain information on the Amazon movie dataset.
+Part of Uni coursework and a freelancing project to analyze and gain information on the Amazon movie dataset.